savoirfairelinux/meta-cyclonedx/README.md

-# meta-dependencytrack
+# meta-cyclonedx

-`meta-dependencytrack` is a [Yocto](https://www.yoctoproject.org/) meta-layer which produces a [CycloneDX](https://cyclonedx.org/) Software Bill of Materials (aka [SBOM](https://www.ntia.gov/SBOM)) from your root filesystem and then uploads it to a [Dependency-Track](https://dependencytrack.org/) server against the project of your choice.
+`meta-cyclonedx` is a [Yocto](https://www.yoctoproject.org/) meta-layer which produces a [CycloneDX](https://cyclonedx.org/) Software Bill of Materials (aka [SBOM](https://www.ntia.gov/SBOM)) from your root filesystem.
+This repository is forked from [BG Networks repository](https://github.com/bgnetworks/meta-dependencytrack) but differs by the following:
+- Removed support for DependencyTrack.
+- Exported CycloneDX include packages, but also vulnerabilities found by Yocto.
+- generation of CPE is fixed and also generate purl for packages.

 ## Installation